omarelb/omarelb.github.io/_posts/2020-03-25-self-explaining-neural-networks.md

 How do we interpret this failure to reproduce?
 Although it is tempting to say that the initial results are invalid, this might be too harsh and unfair.
-It could be that the results produced by our replication study did not represent a proper replication.
-For example, we had to guess some hyperparameter values that were left unspecified by the authors.
+There are many factors that influence an experiment's results.
-While we believe these hyperparameters should not have a large impact, this might still be the case.
+Although our results are discouraging, more experiments need to be done to have a better estimate of the validity of the framework.

-Even though we can't draw strong conclusions, our results are still informative.
-We can think about it from a Bayesian point of view, in which we have a prior belief (that the produced research is valid), and new evidence (our results) that changes that belief.
-We might now be a bit less certain that the produced research is valid.
 Even if this is the case, the authors provide a useful starting point for further research.
 We take a first step, which involves improving the learned concepts.